craftercms/docs/source/by-role/author/author-screens.rst

 The sidebar opens a menu that allows access to the following:

     - *Dashboard:* An overview of the workflow for that given project.
-      See :ref:`above <newIa-project-dashboard>` for more information
+      See :ref:`above <project-dashboard>` for more information
     - *Project Explorer:* Allows navigation to all pages, components and documents in the system
-    - *Project Tools (available depending on your role):* Contains project administration tools such as Plugin Management, Encryption Tool, etc.  See :ref:`here <newIa-navigating-project-tools>` for more information
+    - *Project Tools (available depending on your role):* Contains project administration tools such as Plugin Management, Encryption Tool, etc.  See :ref:`here <navigating-project-tools>` for more information

 The menu/panel width can be resized freely by the user and will remember where you set the length and